reactorlabs/RhoVec/semantics.md

       - v_1 and v_3 have different types

-This follows similar rules to `E_Subset1_Bool`, where elements corresponding to `True` are replaced.
+This follows similar rules to `E_Subset1_Bool`, where elements corresponding to `T` are replaced.
 The base vector may be extended, the index vector may be recycled, and the replacement vector may be recycled.

 _Note:_ In R, `n3` does not need to be a multiple of `n_2'` (the length of `v_2`